-- Strategic Report, submitted yearly by the NFPs to the FMO, covering all programmes and bilateral activities implemented in the Beneficiary State (except for programmes operated directly by the FMO) - Annual Programme Report, submitted to NFPs and the FMO by POs, covering key information on implementation of each programme - Forecast of likely payment applications, submitted to the FMO by the CA (and to the CA by the POs) four times a year, - Audit and on-the-spot verification, which is carried out by the FMO, the NFP, the AA and the POs - Reporting on irregularities, which includes keeping irregularities registers; POs reporting all irregularities to the IA and IA reporting irregularities in projects above EUR 2 000 to the FMO.
+- Strategic Report, submitted yearly by the NFPs to the FMO, covering all programmes and bilateral activities implemented in the Beneficiary State (except for programmes operated directly by the FMO); - Annual Programme Report, submitted to NFPs and the FMO by POs, covering key information on the implementation of each programme: - Forecast of likely payment applications, submitted to the FMO by the CA (and to the CA by the POs) four times per year; - Audit and on-the-spot verification, which is carried out by the FMO, the NFP, the AA and the POs - Reporting on irregularities and maintaining irregularities registers; POs reporting all irregularities to the IA and IA reporting irregularities in projects above EUR 2 000 to the FMO.
 This threshold does not apply to programme management costs/Technical Assistance, where all irregularities have to be reported.

-The findings from the study suggest that some of the requirements may hinder programme implementation.
-This is mainly related to the FMO's review of call documents before calls for projects are published, which delays publication of calls in some cases.
+The evaluation findings suggest that some of the requirements may hinder programme implementation.
+Main issues relate to the FMO's review of call documents before calls for projects are published, which delays the publication of calls in some cases.

 Some other issues, mainly related to payment forecasts, reporting requirements and audit, are a source of administrative burden for stakeholders.
 Forecasts are mentioned particularly often as a burdensome element of the Grants MCS.
-In particular, the concern is that forecasts are required too frequently, but it is also challenging for stakeholders to prepare robust forecasts.
-Furthermore, interviewees in some countries suggested a need to amend the process of expenditure reporting and use simplified-cost-options, which uses predefined methods based on process, outputs or results, rather than invoices, widely.
+In particular, there is concern that forecasts are required too frequently, in particular as stakeholders find it challenging to prepare robust forecasts.
+Furthermore, interviewees in some countries suggested a need to amend the process of expenditure reporting and use simplified-cost-options, which use predefined methods based on process, outputs or results, rather than invoices.

-We also identified some overlaps in reporting requirements, related to the Strategic Report and the Annual Programme Reports, which both report progress in programmes on yearly basis, but the Annual Programme Report covers the calendar year, whereas the Strategic Report covers the previous 12 months, but "recycles" the same content.
-The Annual Programme Report also overlaps with the Interim Financial Reports (reporting on the indicators) and the later overlaps with payment forecasts, as it also includes (monthly) forecasts.
-POs often commented that, in general, reporting requirements are extensive.
-Reports are too detailed and required too often.
+There are some overlaps in reporting requirements, related to the Strategic Report and the Annual Programme Report, as both report programme progress on a yearly basis.
+However, the Annual Programme Report covers the calendar year, whereas the Strategic Report covers the previous 12 months and tends to "recycle" the same content.
+The Annual Programme Report also overlaps with the Interim Financial Report (reporting on the indicators) and the latter overlaps with payment forecasts, as it also includes (monthly) forecasts.
+POs often commented that reporting requirements are extensive.
+Reports are viewed as too detailed and required too often.